ScientificClubofESI/LaraHack/README.md

 Do you have a feature request, bug report, or patch?
 Great!
 See [CONTRIBUTING.md][contribute] for information on what you can do about that.
-Contributions to EasyHack are welcome and appreciated !
+Contributions to LaraHack are welcome and appreciated !

 # Feedback / Questions